PriyanshuKhambalkar/Wifi-Deauthentication/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
-For any other use, please contact the author.
+This project is licensed under the [MIT License]() - see the LICENSE file for details.<br/> For any other use, please get in touch with the author.

 ---